theNewDynamic/hugo-module-tnd-netlifycms/README.md

-# TND Netlify CMS Hugo Module
+# TND NetlifyCMS Hugo Module

 This module try to simplify the construct of Netlify CMS lone config file.
 It also sets up the Netlify CMS page wherever on the project with minimal user intervention.